MysticElven/curriculum/foundations/introduction/motivation_and_mindset.md

 - Play a quick game.
 - Go for a short walk outside.

-Check out this article for [more information on breaks & productivity](https://simpleprogrammer.com/taking-breaks-will-boost-productivity/).

 #### Digital distractions

 Digital distractions are email and Facebook notifications and time-wasting websites, such as social media.
 These distractions break your focus and make procrastination tempting.
 Therefore, they should be avoided during study time.